- Last OnlineApr 7, 8:48 PM

 You don't want the first impressions to be bad, or in this case, you don't want to give the impression that you are just going to be ripping off other ideas wholesale, because usually in those cases such series end up being rather poor, which means people are either going to have low expectations or will drop the series without even giving it a chance.

-I bring all that up because this series deserves a chance, it isn't a rip off, and if you get past those first impressions you soon find out that it is its own thing and when you do give it a chance, it is actually a good series.
+I bring all that up because this series deserves a chance, it isn't a rip off, and if you get past those first impressions you soon find out that it is different to other similar franchises and, it is actually a good series.

-So I don't understand why the mangaka did that as it feels like such a big misstep, this should have focused on being on its own thing as it sits well as its own thing, it certainly shouldn't be making you think of any other franchises, instead it should be focused on keeping your entire attention on this title.
+So those choices were such a big misstep, this should have focused on being on its own thing, and it shouldn't be making you think of any other franchises, instead it should have been keeping your entire attention on this title so that you embrace it as something unique and different.

 That is my one main gripe with the series, but if you look past these initial first impressions and stick with it, what you have is a diamond in the rough.